ybot1122/playground/ssr-rsc-intro/README.md

 });
 ```

 Again, you can look up the docs for `@babel/register`.
-Note that this is where fancy "meta-frameworks" will do different things to enhance developer experience and whatnot.
-Some may use tools other than Babel, and some may do offline / asynchronous transpilation instead of on-the-fly like I am doing here.

-Anyways... now, I can import my React component!
+Now, I can import my React component!

 ```jsx
 const myFirstApp = require("./my-first-react-app/App.jsx");